Fierioziy/ParticleNativeAPI/README.md

 we can't reference NMS `Packet` object directly.

 Before using certain particle type, it is nice to check if it is supported by current server version.
-Otherwise, you might get `IllegalStateException` if you try to use particle that is not present in current Minecraft version.
+Otherwise, you might get `ParticleException` if you try to use particle that is not present in current Minecraft version.
 ```java
 if (!particles_1_8.FLAME().isValid()) {